chloehuang123/Udemy-data-structure-and-algorithms-Andrei/README.md

 | Fast inserts | Unordered |
 | Flexible keys (instead of numbered keys like arrays) | Slow key iteration: must iterate through full memory space to grab all keys in hash table |

-PRO
-- Fast data access/lookups - NOTE: Good collision resolution needed
-- Fast inserts
-- Flexible keys (instead of numbered keys like arrays)

-CON
-- Collision: keep adding to the same memory space which slows down our ability to access or insert info To check the content into the memory address, you must use iteration now Slows it down by O(n/k) - k = size of your hash table
-- Unordered
-- Slow key iteration: must iterate through full memory space to grab all keys in hash table

 How to deal with collisions?
 a) Linked Lists
 b)